Akeredolu: A legal luminary, politician per excellence - Aregbesola

 Shina Abubakar, Osogbo

-OSOGBO – The immediate past Minister of Interior, Ogbeni Rauf Aregbesola has described late Ondo State Governor, Rotimi Akeredolu, SAN, has a dogged lawyer and a radical politician per excellence.
+The immediate past Minister of Interior, Ogbeni Rauf Aregbesola, has described late Ondo State Governor, Rotimi Akeredolu, SAN, as a dogged lawyer and a radical politician per excellence.

-While describing the late Governor as a radical politician, he noted Akeredolu was also an advocate of regional unity, prompting the state to adopt the regional anthem after Osun state.
+While describing the late governor as a radical politician, he noted that Akeredolu was also an advocate of regional unity, prompting the state to adopt the regional anthem after Osun State.

-It reads party, “It is with a heavy heart that I join the wife, children, friends, the progressives family in Nigeria, people and government of Ondo to mourn the passing of Arakunrin Oluwarotimi Akeredolu, the beloved former Governor of Ondo.
+It partly reads, “It is with a heavy heart that I join the wife, children, friends, the progressive family in Nigeria, people, and government of Ondo to mourn the passing of Arakunrin Oluwarotimi Akeredolu, the beloved former Governor of Ondo.

 “The departure of someone as dynamic as Aketi, at any stage in life, stirs a deep emotional current and a profound sense of loss within us.
 This is the collective heartache we share as we reflect on the void left by his passing.